 - Generous pension

-Starting salary for a Firefighter starts at about $39,370.
-But with overtime and holiday pay, which is often required, you can get about $3,704 in additional compensation.
-After five years, a firefighter can make close to $100,000, including overtime and holiday pay.
+Starting salary for a Firefighter is $45,196.
+But with overtime and holiday pay, which is often required, you can get additional compensation.
+After five years, a Firefighter can make more than $100,000, including overtime and holiday pay.

 Firefighter Salary Guide